denoland/docs/runtime/manual/advanced/typescript/configuration.md

+---
-# Configuring TypeScript in Deno
+title: "Configuring TypeScript in Deno"
+---

 TypeScript comes with a lot of different options that can be configured, but Deno strives to make it easy to use TypeScript with Deno.
 Lots of different